Foundations of regular variation on topological spaces: Regular variation in metric spaces and Banach spaces

 \item For all $\delta>0$,

 \end{enumerate} \end{theorem} \begin{proof} By Lemma~\ref{lemma:Lipschitz}, we need to confirm that

-for each 1-Lipschitz function $f\in\fC(\XX,\sS)$, which by taking the difference of its positive and negative parts can be assumed nonnegative.
-Assume that $|f|$ is bounded by $c$ and supported by a closed set $A\in\sS$ (note that the condition on $\sS$ implies its topological consistence).
+for each non-negative 1-Lipschitz function $f\in\fC(\XX,\sS)$, since any $f$ is the difference of its positive and negative parts.
+Let $A=\supp f$.
+Then $A$ is closed, belongs to $\sS$, and $|f|\leq c$ for some $c<\infty$ (note that the condition on $\sS$ implies its topological consistency).
 Then, for all $\gamma$,

 The second term on the right-hand side converges to zero as $t\to\infty$ for all $\gamma$ by (i).
 The last term converges to zero, since $\mu_\gamma\vto\mu$.
-Fix a $\delta>0$ and bound the first term by the sum of
+Fix an arbitrary $\delta>0$ and bound the first term by the sum of

 and